alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 - Will start a video brainstorming doc that we can all input into :)

 #### Any other topics
-- Have booked holiday but still has MS as my manager on Cezanne- presume she can approve for now?
+- Have booked holiday but still has MS as my manager on Cezanne - presume she can approve for now?

+* EK - Debiasing paper from turing-rss lab - https://www.nature.com/articles/s41564-021-01029-0

 ## Date 03 May 2022